Yebulabula/UniScene3D/README.md

 By default, experiment outputs are written under `results/`, and the runtime config is saved into each experiment directory by [run.py](run.py).

 ## Evaluation

+Please download the released model checkpoint and place it under `checkpoints/` before running evaluation or fine-tuning.

 ### Viewpoint Grounding